 EXPOSURE TO AN EXPOSED PERSON: Ex., My friend’s/co-worker’s roommate is sick, and I’m unsure of what to do.
 Should I notify someone?

-The Centers for Disease Control and Prevention (CDC) defines the operational description of close contact as being within 6 feet of another person for 15 minutes or longer.
+The Centers for Disease Control and Prevention (CDC) defines the operational description of close contact as being within 6 feet of another person for a combined total of 15 minutes or longer within a 24-hour period.
 Brief interactions are less likely to result in transmission.
 However, symptoms and the type of interaction (e.g., if an infected person coughs directly into the face of the exposed individual) remain important in determining if an exposure occurred.

 An exposure to an exposed person does not require self-isolation or additional steps.
 Contact the hotline at 213-740-6291 if you have additional questions.

 PREVENTION (Hygiene and transmission): I’ve heard that COVID-19 can continue to live on surfaces and in the air.
 Is this true?
 If so, how can I protect myself?

 There is emerging data that COVID-19 is viable in aerosol form (“in the air”) and via fomites (“contact with surfaces”); this information is important to the health care setting where close contact with patients is frequent.